digitaldreamer/google/README.rst

 storage and retrieval of data independant of content

-| can be implamented with either arrays or linked lists,
+| can be implemented with either arrays or linked lists,
 | the key is whether the upper bound on the size of container is known in advance,
 | in which case an array would be more efficient.